The Vermont Statutes Online

 (1) A Moderator shall preside at all Town meeting cycle events, such as Budget and Candidates Night, Town and School District Meeting Day, and any special Town or School District meetings.
 In the Moderator’s absence, the Town Clerk shall appoint a Moderator Pro Tempore to preside for the duration of the meeting.

-(2) Town and School District meetings shall be conducted in accordance with State statute, this chapter, and Robert's Rules of Order, Newly Revised.
+(2) Town and School District meetings shall be conducted in accordance with State statute, this charter, and Robert’s Rules of Order, Newly Revised.

 (3) The Town Clerk shall be the presiding official at all Australian ballot elections and, in cooperation with the Board of Civil Authority, shall ensure that all laws related to elections are faithfully observed.